Pirates' Kingham loses perfect game in 7th in his MLB debut

+The home crowd responded with an ovation before Kingham retired Marcell Ozuna.
+He finished with nine strikeouts and no walks on 98 pitches, 72 for strikes.

 The 26-year-old right-hander was recalled from Triple-A Indianapolis earlier Sunday.
-Left-hander Enny Romero was designated for assignment to make room on the 25-man roster.
+Left-hander Enny Romero was placed on the 10-day disabled list with left shoulder impingement.

 Pittsburgh selected Kingham in the fourth round of the 2010 draft out of Sierra Vista High School in Las Vegas.
 He underwent Tommy John surgery in May 2015, causing him to miss most of the 2015 and 2016 seasons.

-Note: This story has been corrected to show that Enny Romero was placed on the disabled list, not designated for assignment, as the Pirates previously announced.